-The practice offered extended opening hours on a Monday between 6pm to 8pm.
-The practice was also open on a Saturday from 9am to 12pm at the branch site and all patients could attend.
+The practice offered extended opening hours on a Monday between 6pm to 8pm at the main site for all patients.
+Extended Saturday opening from 9am to 12pm was offered at this site.
 This was ideal for working patients who could not attend during normal opening hours.